16 Jul 2014

 The top reviewers for Amazon have earned their status for a reason; they review everything from books to electronics, and other consumers rank their reviews as useful.
 While you might assume these reviewers are out of your reach—after all, they likely receive hundreds of requests a day—they are still worth contacting.
 Even if only a few end up reviewing your book, their reviews could make all the difference.

 - To get started, decide how many reviews you are hoping to get.
 If you have your eye set on 25, you’ll want to reach out to at least 100 reviewers.

-- Take a look through the list of Amazon’s top reviewers, and create a spreadsheet where you can start logging info about your potential reviewers.
+- Take a look through Amazon’s top book reviewers list, and start logging info about your potential reviewers.
 You are looking for reviewers who have already reviewed books in your genre, and once you’ve found them, any additional information you can grab about them, including email addresses, and any personal interests.

 - Now, the art of the pitch.
 Spend time crafting a pitch letter that succinctly tells a brief summary of your book, why you’d like the specific reviewer to read it, and how you’d like to offer them a free copy.
-Include references to similar books they’ve already reviewed so they realize you have done your homework and it is not a blind request.
+Include references to similar books they’ve already reviewed so they realize you have done your homework.
 If this seems too time consuming, create a boilerplate review request with highlighted fields for personalization, such as their name, and recent books they’ve reviewed.
 This way, you can update the highlighted fields to quickly personalize your pitch request for each reviewer.

 - Follow-up is key.
-Every time you reach out to a reviewer, add the date to your excel spreadsheet so you can keep track of when you sent your letter, who says yes, who says no, and who never replies.
+Keep track of when you sent your letter, who says yes, who says no, and who never replies.
 Follow up two weeks after your initial request with a friendly and simple message asking if they have had a chance to read through your request and that you look forward to hearing back.